adamawoolley/parental-controls/README.md

 # parental-controls
-Control what programs your kids can and can't access
+## Control what programs your kids can and can't access
+### Made happily with the consent of children

 To install run `python3 install.py`
 To add rules
 ```bash